yakir-reznik/tailwind-merge-vue-directive/README.md

 Now let's assume we want to use this `MyButton` component in our `App.vue`, but just this time we want the button to be blue instead of red.

-Seeminglty, the solution to this problem is quite obvjous.
+Seeminglty, the solution to this problem is quite obvious.
 We can just to pass a class attribute when using the component.

 ```vue